willarliss/Trade-Bot-2/README.md

 # Trade-Bot-2

-Continuous stock trading environment for reinforcement learning
+This project tests a continuous stock trading environment for reinforcement learning.